microsoft/vscode-makefile-tools/README.md

 ## Resources
 - [Makefile Settings](docs/makefile-settings.md) for command and variable substitutions.
-- [Repositories](docs/repositories.md) to get the settings and configurations for a select number of repositories that we have tested.
+- [Repositories](docs/repositories.md) to get the configurations for a select number of repositories that we have tested.
-- [Troubleshooting](docs/troubleshooting.md) for reasons and workarounds for errors you might run into when using the Makefile Tools extension.
+- [Troubleshooting](docs/troubleshooting.md) for reasons and workarounds for errors you might run into.
 - [Github](https://github.com/microsoft/vscode-makefile-tools) for source code, issues, and contributing.

 ## Feedback and Suggestions